 The Institute is named after St Albert the Great (d.1280), often referred to as Albertus Magnus.
 Albert was a German Dominican friar and a bishop who achieved fame for his comprehensive knowledge of and advocacy for the peaceful coexistence of science and religion.

 The Institute is based at the Parish of St Albert the Great, the Catholic Chaplaincy which serves the universities of Edinburgh, Scotland.
 The Institute has the support of the English Province of the Order of Preachers (Dominicans).

 It is run by a Scottish charitable company limited by guarantee.
-Directors of the company are John Sibbald (Chairman), Revd Dr John O'Connor OP of the Dominican Community in Edinburgh and Revd Dr Liam Fraser.
+Directors of the company are Dr Sara Parvis, Trevor Webster, Revd Dr John O'Connor OP of the Dominican Community in Edinburgh and Revd Dr Liam Fraser.
 Fr Fergus Kerr OP, FRSE, is the Institute's Honorary President.